prydin/certmon/README.md

 Pulls certificates from a list of URLs and reports their names and expiration time to VCF Operations.

+Typical use case is to run it on a daily basis using some scheduler, such as cron.

+## VCF Ops resource
+* Resource type: CustomCertificate
+* Properties: name - Certificate subject
+* Metrics: daysToExiry - Number of days before certificate expires

 ## Usage
 ``bash
 python -c <configfile>